 I grew up in Colorado my whole life and never had an empanada until a year ago.
 That’s just wrong.
 And the worst part?
 It took my Connecticut-born husband to introduce me to them.

 If you live in or have visited Denver, chances are you ran across a few empanada shops or even saw them for sale at coffee shops.
 For those of you not familiar, an empanada is a pastry (usually savory) made by folding dough over stuffing and then baking or frying.

-Today, it’s all about the dough.
 Traditional empanada dough is made from flour, baking powder, sugar, salt, lard/shortening, and an egg wash.
-To make things a little healthier without losing the traditional flavor, I simply swapped in Greek yogurt for the lard/shortening and nixed the sugar.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.